I want to go to an inspection with my horse, now what?

 At home, the horse is of course nicely washed, the mane and tail go in the anti-tangle and are braided to stay clean.
 Further toileting is allowed, think of the straight trimming of the hair from the ears and that of the beard.
 Cutting socks etc. is not desired, we want to see as much “wallpaper” as possible.
 Extensions are of course not allowed, this will also be checked during the inspection.
 On the way to the inspection, we hope that the horse stays nice and clean.

 When we arrive at the inspection, we first go to the secretariat.
-Here we report that we are there, we hand in the passport and receive a number.
-We may also pay for the presenter here, the other costs have already been paid through the bank.
-We hang the number we receive on the left side of the bridle.
-An adult horse should always be presented by the bit.
+Here we report that we are there, hand in the passport and receive an envelope with bridle numbers.
+We hang the bridle numbers we receive on both sides of the bridle with the tie-rips provided.

 The inspection booklet contains the times when we are expected at the studbook consultant .
 At the studbook consultant, our horse is measured and the chip is checked.
-A photo will also be taken.
-The studbook consultant fills in the data on a note, which we hand over to the type inspection when we get there.
+The studbook consultant fills in the details on a list that the judges will see in the ring.

-After this, the inspection will start.
-Make sure your horse is "ready for inspection" on time.
-The mane and tail are out of the braid and neatly combed out, your horse no longer has a blanket on and wears the bridle with number.
-Listen carefully to the announcer so that you know when to be ready.
-At the ring is a ringmaster, who keeps an eye on when it is your turn.
-If your horse has to go into the ring, give it (if you want and have paid for it) to the handler.
-This will neatly set up your horse and present it to the jury.
-The jury first wants to see your horse standing and assess what type your horse is and then judge the exterior, after that your horse will walk 1 round and trot 2 rounds.
-At the request of the jury, an extra round of walk or trot may be requested.
+After this, the judging will begin.
+Make sure your horse is “inspection ready” on time.
+The mane and tail are out of plait and neatly combed, your horse no longer has a blanket on and is wearing the bridle/halter with numbers.
+Listen carefully to the announcer so you know when to be ready.
+There will be a ringmaster at the ring who will keep an eye on your turn.
+When your horse enters the ring, you have to give it to the handler (if you want to and have paid for it).
+He will line up your horse and present it to the judges.
+The judge first wants to see your horse in the stand, judge what type your horse is and then judge its conformation.
+After this, your horse will walk 1 round and trot 2 rounds.
+At the request of the judges, an extra round of walk or trot may be asked.

 When all horses have been out of the category to be judged, the horses may return to the ring on the basis of the owner.
 The ringmaster will call you when you can enter the ring.
 Then the premiums are handed out and if your horse has achieved a first premium, he/she can immediately participate in the day championship in his/her section.

-Young horses with a first premium and adult horses (with the exception of crosses) with a 1st premium and star may stay in the area for a while, they have a chance to win the title Best all over!
+Young horses with a first premium and adult horses (excluding crosses) with a 1st premium and star may stay around for a while, they have a chance to win the title Best all over!

-Once your horse is ready, it can be returned to the trailer.
-We will collect the passport from the secretariat, the results have now been incorporated.
-We now also hand in the number again.
-With a hopefully satisfied result, we travel back home where we reminisce about a beautiful day.
+As soon as your horse is ready, it can be brought back to the trailer.
+At the secretariat we pick up the passport again, the results have now been processed in it.
+With a hopefully satisfied result, we travel home again where we reminisce about a great day.

 It works almost the same with a foal, only then it is important that the mother is correctly vaccinated and the mother wears the bridle, the foal is allowed to wear a halter and is shown to the jury next to the mother.

-We attach the number to the left side of the foal's halter.
-A photo is taken at the studbook consultant, hair is drawn for DNA and the foal is chipped so that a passport can be made.
-The foal is not classified by type, typing a foal is not possible (yearlings and 2-year-olds are also not typed.
+We attach the numbers to both sides of the foal's halter.
+At the studbook consultant, a photo is taken, hairs are pulled for DNA and the foal is chipped so that a passport can be made.
+The foal is not classified by type, typing a foal is not doable (yearlings and 2-year-olds are also not typed).

-At the inspection ring is also now the ringmaster who keeps an eye on things.
-If you have requested and paid for a handler at the secretariat, the handler will take over the horse when it is your turn.
-You have received a note from the passport consultant that you can give to the presenter.
+At the judging ring, the ringmaster will also be standing by to keep an eye on things.
+If you have requested and paid for a handler, the handler will take over the horse when it is your turn.

-While preparing for the jury, the foal remains attached to the rope for a while, as soon as we walk and trot, the foal goes free.
-Foals also receive a premium and if they achieve a 1st premium they can continue for the day championship and for the title of Best all over!
+While lining up for the judges, the foal remains attached to the rope for a while, as soon as we start walking and trotting, the foal is released.
+Foals also receive a premium, and if they achieve a 1st premium they can go through for the day's championship and for the title Best Over All!

 By presenting a foal at the inspection, he/she is immediately included in the studbook.